Hamza-Bouali/Antaeus/README.md

 # Antaeus : Disaster Assistance Chatbot

 ## Overview
 This repository contains the code and resources for a chatbot designed to assist users in disaster-affected areas.
-The chatbot provides real-time support, information, and connections to emergency services, helping to ensure safety and survival during critical times.
+The chatbot provides real-time damage detection and classification by analysing satellite imagery ,support, information, and connections to emergency services, helping to ensure safety and survival during critical times.

 ## Features
 - **Emergency Alerts:** Notifications and updates about ongoing disasters in the user’s vicinity.